The best way to protect yourself and your family during a fire emergency is to be prepared and know how to respond.

 Create a home escape plan

 If a fire starts in your home, you may only have a few minutes to get out safely.
-Everyone in your home needs to know where to go and what do in a fire emergency.
+Everyone in your home needs to know where to go and what to do in a fire emergency.
 Here are some steps to help you make a home escape plan.

 Fire safety plans